latifkabir/BrightSTAR/README.md

 - `analysis`: Prototype analysis example for each detector.
 - `diffAnalysis`: Main analysis scripts for the physics analysis.
 A_N specific scripts starts with `An`.
 Detector specific scripts start with the acronym of the detector.
 - `runMacros`: Compilable macros to run the Makers from StRoot.
+- `emJetAna`: EM Jet Ananlysis with FMS and EEMC
+- `starSim`: Simulation work for STAR

 Bright STAR Maker
 ----------------------